pepkit/peppy/docs/docs/intro.md

 **Analyst**

-`peppy` provides an easy way to read project metadata into python.
+`peppy` provides an easy way to read project metadata into Python.
 You will have access to an API to access samples and their attributes, facilitating downstream analysis.